daniel-furman/daniel-furman.github.io/content/_index.md

 # About

-A challenge-driven data scientist primarily interested in applied science and insights-oriented research.
-My programming experience is mainly in Python, R, and MATLAB, spanning the full-stack from data mining to algorithm development.
-I am currently enrolled as a graduate student at UC Berkeley's School of Information (MIMS '23), focusing on applied data science and machine learning in the technology sector.
-I also love reading, environmental science, and telling stories with data!
+A challenge-driven data scientist primarily interested in applied modeling and insights-oriented analytics.
+My programming experience is robust in Python and R, spanning the full-DS-stack from unsupervised mining to algorithm development in the cloud.

+I specialize in applied data science and machine learning at UC Berkeley's School of Information (MIMS '23).
+Previously, I studied geophysics and mathematics at the University of Pennsylvania (BA '20).
+I also love reading about all things science, promoting environmental conservation, and telling engaging stories with data!

 ---